mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **createUser**

-This action should be dispatched when we intend to create a new user profile
+This action should be dispatched when we intend to create a new user profile.

 ```javascript
 export function createUser(user: UserProfile, token: string, inviteId: string, redirect: string): ActionFunc {